-Overall, visitors have expressed the need for additional swimming/swim beach areas, mountain biking and hiking, snowshoeing, and management issues to new uses and impacts on were identified by the public, the Technical
+Overall, visitors have expressed the need for additional swimming/swim beach areas, mountain biking and hiking, snowshoeing, and additional restaurants/ concessionaires at the reservoirs.
+Additional educational programming for youth was also desired.
+Figure 2.88 illustrates whether the right amount, too much, or not enough opportunities are offered at the reservoirs collectively.

-The questionnaire identified issues, ranging from
+The questionnaire identified issues, ranging from management issues to new uses and impacts on land and water resources.